Apprenticeships at Lakes College

-An apprenticeship is a real job where you will learn skills, gain experience and get paid.
+An apprenticeship is a real job – you will learn essential skills that employers look for, gain experience and get paid.

 Questions and answers